wtwrg/jbehave-examples/README.md

 # Questions

+- Can the story file be renamed?
+Why does renaming cause the storyDurations.props file to go missing?
 - Will a failed JBehave cause the build to fail?
 If not, look at the failsafe plugin.
 - What extra files are needed for 2+ story files?
 - Can it co-exist with JUnit tests with separate `test` and `integration-test` phases?